The SKOAP Study

 Most insurance companies approve and cover our study procedures.
 There may be a copay that candidates will be responsible for.

 That said, insurance coverage does vary by region and company.
-For specific questions, call the project coordinator at the closest SKOAP site using the contact information on the about us page.
+For specific questions, call the project coordinator at the closest SKOAP Study location using the contact information on the About Us page.

 Enroll Today